top of page

 Suffice to say what he found bore a similarity to a famous landmark, which only created more questions than answers.

-The formation sits approximately 40 feet below the surface and consists of a winding line of stones stretching for over a mile.
-It culminates in a perfect hexagon of stones, much like the true Stonehenge in England.
-The boulders vary in dimensions from basketball-sized to as large as a car.
+The formation sits 40 feet below the surface and consists of a winding row of stones stretching for over a mile.
+It culminates in a perfect hexagon, much like the true Stonehenge in England.
+The boulders vary in dimension from basketball-sized to as large as a car.
 Their layout shows they were intentionally placed.
 But why?
 And by whom?

 Photo - Dr. Mark Holley